 Looking for information?
 Interested in what is currently happening in our counties, state and nationally?
 This is your place!
 Click on the name of the webinar to get all the information needed to join, watch and learn.
-Click on the link below to take you to current webinars being offered.

 Youth M.O.V.E National is pleased to offer the Robert Wood Johnson Award for Health Equity.
 Youth M.O.V.E.
 National has partnered with the Robert Wood Johnson Foundation to honor and reward excellence in promoting health equity and systems transformation work.
 One nominee (either an individual or team of up to two individuals) will receive national recognition, as well as a $3,000 prize.
 The prize money is not restricted and may be used in any way determined by the winner.

 The Coalitions for Juvenile Justice hosted Gault at 50: Ensuring Counsel for LGBTQ Youth in the Juvenile Justice System.
 This webinar focused on the importance of counsel in juvenile delinquency cases, building attorney-client relations, and offered an overview of research on the decriminalization of LGBTQ youth.

 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) and the Missing and Exploited Children's Program (MECP) hosted Supporting LGBTQ Youth Crime Victims.
 This webinar discussed the culturally specific challenges and facilitators to LGBT youth accessing support and reporting crimes.

 Watch the Social Marketing and Sustainability webinar, which focuses on the social marketing planning process and provides insights into the importance of social marketing and communications for system of care sustainability.